aganse/vim-mlflow/README.md

   https://vimhelp.org/if_pyth.txt.html#python-vim
 * Alternative to execfile in Python 3, Stack Overflow, 2011 Jun 15 at
   https://stackoverflow.com/questions/6357361/alternative-to-execfile-in-python-3/6357418#6357418

-Add reference to this plugin into .vimrc file:
-Plugin 'file:///Users/aganse/Documents/src/python/vim-mlflow'

-This plugin relies on vim being run in a python environment that has mlflow installed.

 Might be useful later:
 * https://stackoverflow.com/questions/4189239/vim-script-input-function-that-doesnt-require-user-to-hit-enter